fomalhaut88/django-vue-template/README.md

 ### Step 3.
 Nginx configuration

-Add the configurations from file https://github.com/fomalhaut88/django-vue-template/blob/master/nginx.conf to your Nginx config so the domain names `dev.local` and `test.local` will be resolved locally and directed to correct ports related to local frontend and backend servers (for `dev.local`) or docker containers (for `test.local`).
+Add the configurations from file [nginx-dev.conf](nginx-dev.conf) to your Nginx config so the domain name `dev.local` will be resolved locally and directed to correct ports related to local frontend and backend servers.

 ### Step 4.
 Configure passwords and keys `./backend/.env`